zouharvi/mff-student/language_data_resources/questions.md

 - Written/spoken

 ### What is an annotation?
 What kinds of annotation do you know?
-Added information (usually of linguistic focus) usually in machine readable way
+Added information (usually of linguistic focus) mostly in machine readable way

 ### Explain terms sentence segmentation and tokenization.
-Give examples on non-trivial situations. lemmatization, tagging?
+Give examples on non-trivial situations.
 Sentence segmentation is the task of establishing sentence boundaries for usually texts with missing punctiation.
 This is common usually in speech recognition, where the input (without further LM processing) is just a sequence of words.